Bulletin #2151, Maine Farm Safety Program: Potato Harvester Safety

 Being hungry or off the machine for an extended time leads to reduced attention span and lessened concentration.
 For a similar reason, accidents may occur more frequently near the weekend.

-Communication between the harvester operator and the crew of harvester workers is key to safety.
-For increased safety, I recommend that one person riding on the harvester be designated as the “safety communicator.”
-His or her responsibility is to ensure that all the workers are either on or are clear of the harvester.
+Communication between the harvester operator and the harvester workers before it begins is key to safety.
+For increased safety, consider one person riding on the harvester be designated as the “safety communicator.”
+His or her responsibility is to ensure that all the workers are either on or are clear of the harvester before it starts operation.

 With all his or her responsibilities, and the crew changeovers daily and even within one day, the tractor operator may have trouble keeping track of who is working and where they are supposed to be.
 A safety system could help and would not take much effort to put into place.